A Constrained NILC method for CMB B mode observations

 \section{Abstract}

 { The Internal Linear Combination (ILC) method is commonly employed to extract the cosmic microwave background (CMB) signal from multi-frequency observation maps.
-However, the performance of the ILC method tends to degrade when the signal-to-noise ratio (SNR) is relatively low, especially when measuring the primordial $B$-modes for detecting the primordial gravitational waves.
-To address this issue, we propose an enhanced version of needlet ILC (NILC) method on $B$ map called constrained NILC which is more suitable for situations with low SNR by adding additional prior foreground information.
+However, the performance of the ILC method tends to degrade when the signal-to-noise ratio (SNR) is relatively low, particularly when measuring the primordial $B$-modes to detect the primordial gravitational waves.
+To address this issue, an enhanced version of the ILC method, known as constrained ILC, is proposed.
+This method is designed to be more suitable for situations with low signal-to-noise ratio (SNR) by incorporating additional prior foreground information.
+In our study, we have modified the constraint Needlet ILC method and successfully improved its performance at low SNR.
 We illustrate our methods using mock data generated from the combination of WMAP, Planck and a ground-based experiment in the northern hemisphere, and the chosen noise level for the ground-based experiment are very conservative which can be easily achieved in the very near future.
 The results show that the level of foreground residual can be well controlled.
-In comparison to the standard NILC method, which introduces a bias to the tensor-to-scalar ratio ($r$) of approximately $0.05$, the constrained NILC method exhibits a significantly reduced bias of only $5\times10^{-3}$ towards $r$ which is much smaller than the statistical error.
+In comparison to the standard NILC method, which introduces a bias to the tensor-to-scalar ratio ($r$) of approximately $0.05$, the constrained NILC method exhibits a significantly reduced bias of only around $5\times10^{-3}$ towards $r$ which is much smaller than the statistical error.

 }

 \keywords{CMB Polarization, Foreground Removal, ILC, Primordial Gravitational Waves}